-While this is just an example of some of CBD oil’s list of benefits, the key things to note are the words CAN and HELP.
-CBD oil will not cure cancer, take away all pain, rid you of depression, or out-and-out remove your debilitating condition.
+While this is just a short example of CBD oil’s long list of benefits, the key things to note are the words “can” and “help.”
+CBD oil will not instantly rid you of depression or out-and-out cure your debilitating condition.
 The sooner you understand this, the better your expectations will be.
-For some potential CBD oil users the promise of something that will fix all their long-term sufferings can mean everything, so it is vital that all users know the limits of CBD oil.
+For some potential CBD oil users, the promise of something that will fix all their long-term sufferings can mean everything, so it is vital that all users know the limits of CBD oil.

-One of the biggest things separating the quality from garbage CBD oil is the extraction method.
-So, ensuring you know about the most common (and efficient) extraction methods can save you so much money and trouble!
+One of the biggest things separating high and low-quality CBD oil is the extraction method.
+Ensuring you know about the most common extraction methods can save you so much money — and trouble!

 Any reputable vendor will not only clearly state their production methods, but they will also display their lab testing results.
-Displaying test results is an incredibly important thing for any vendor as it is usually a clear indication of genuine produce.
+Displaying test results is an incredibly important thing for any vendor, as it is usually a clear indication of a genuinely well-made product.

-Many genuine brands will also do third party testing on their products to display quality, so this is another important thing to look out for on any potential sales site!
+Many top-quality brands will also do third-party testing on their products to verify the quality, so this is another important thing to look out for on any potential sales site!

-There is a lot of information out there about CBD oil and a lot of it can contradict the next!
-For someone new or inexperienced to the industry, this can be incredibly off-putting.
+There is a lot of information out there about CBD oil, much of which can seem to contradict itself.
+For someone new or inexperienced to the industry, the whole thing can be incredibly confusing and off-putting.

-The key things to take away from this article is to always do your research, as you would with any big decision.
-Never take anything at face value, make sure you ask questions, and dig deep into the details of any vendor’s website.
+Some key things to take away from this article are to always do your research (as you would with any big decision), never take anything at face value, make sure you ask questions, and dig deep into the details of any vendor’s website.

 Most importantly, though, use common sense.
-Obviously a CBD oil that costs $3 isn’t going to make you lose 80 lbs, or take away your chronic illness.
+Obviously, a CBD oil that costs $10 isn’t going to make you lose 80 lbs or take away your chronic illness.
 However, CBD oil can legitimately help you in so many aspects, so knowing how to find a quality oil can be a real life changer for any potential buyers!

 With all this in mind, go out and explore the many wonderful and genuine CBD oil’s that are out there on the market!